The information in this guide is provided for assistance only.

 To update your debit card details in your National Lottery account (for example if it is due to expire or if you have lost your debit card), go to 'My account' then select the relevant link in the 'Manage my account' area.

-You can change your National Lottery account settings, for example to opt in or out of marketing emails and reveal Instant Win outcomes automatically.
+You can change your National Lottery account settings, for example to opt in or out of marketing emails and reveal Instant Win Game outcomes automatically.
 Changes can be made at any time (except between 2am and 8am) via the 'Manage my account' area in 'My account'.

-The option to reveal Instant Win outcomes automatically has been developed for the benefit of the visually impaired who use screen readers, and can also be used where the game animation format is not compatible with the device you are using.
+The option to reveal Instant Win Game outcomes automatically has been developed for the benefit of the visually impaired who use screen readers, and can also be used where the game animation format is not compatible with the device you are using.
 It allows you to buy or try a game and go directly to the outcome without seeing the game animation.

-D) Play limits
+C) Play limits

-General Limits on Play
+General limits on Play

 Self-imposed limits on play